 Your Device → App Settings → Your Provider's Network → Proxy Service → Twitter Servers

 In this case, only the traffic of the Twitter app itself is proxied.
 The rest of the phone works as usual.
-This is convenient for personal use, but professional tools are still required for managing an account network.
+This is convenient for personal use, but professional management of an account network requires external tools.

 🔧 Part 3.
 Setting Up a Proxy for Twitter: A Step-by-Step Guide